kittenlogic/unsupervised-pleasures/_posts/2020-10-10-ultimate-fantasy-012.md

 ---
 layout: post
 title: Ultimate Fantasy 12 Boy Love Night
-description: GPT-2 model trained on a corpus of queer theatre
+description: After party with a really horny high school senior
-summary: GPT-2 model trained on a corpus of queer theatre
+summary: After party with a really horny high school senior
 tags: [school, college, high school, pervert, confession, GPT-2, RunwayML, queer]
 ---

 Let me begin by telling you my ultimate fantasy.
 When I was in college, I came home from a party with a really horny high school senior who kept telling me how he and his friend Jake were planning to have a "Boy Love Night."